virt-manager/virt-manager/man/virt-install.rst

 ``--cpu host-passthrough,cache.mode=passthrough``
     Example of passing through the host cpu's cache information.

+``--cpu maximum``
+    Expose the most feature-rich CPU possible.
+Useful when running a foreign architecture guest, for example a riscv64 guest on an x86_64 host.
+Not recommended when using KVM to run a same-architecture guest.

 Use --cpu=? to see a list of all available sub options.
 Complete details at https://libvirt.org/formatdomain.html#cpu-model-and-topology